LinkedEarth/ec_workshops_py/chapters/module1.md

 ---
 title: 'Module 1: Introduction to Python'
 description:
-  'In this module, you will learn how to write basic Python code.'
+  'In this module, you will learn how to write basic Python code.
+Make sure that you go through the material provided by Project Pythia before attempting the exercises.
+Note that the first time you build the Binder, this may take some time.
+Also do not navigate away from the code block (e.g., by opening another exercise) as this will stop the execution.'
 prev: null
 next: /module2
 type: chapter